Anglo-Norman invasion of Ireland: Terminology

 In contemporary or near-contemporary sources, the invaders are overwhelmingly described as English.
-This was merely because they were vassals of the king of England, and not because they were culturally Anglo-Saxon.
 Expugnatio Hibernica almost always describes them as English; so too does The Song of Dermot and the Earl, a source which uses the term "English" about eighty times, whilst using "French", "Flemings", and "Normans" in only one particular line.
 Despite the modern employment of terms such as "Normans", "Anglo-Normans" (itself an eighteenth-century construct), and "Cambro-Normans", contemporary sources virtually never use "Norman" in an Irish context.
 Irish sources usually describe the men as "foreigners" and "grey foreigners", or else as Saxain ("Saxons" or "English").

 In consequence, it is apparent that contemporaries regarded the incomers as English, regardless of their actual mother tongue, ethnicity or geographic origin.
 In the nineteenth century, however, during a period of intense and sensitive political debate, the term was dropped by historians and replaced with ahistorical terms.
 In modern historiography on Irish history, historians differ in describing the Anglo-Norman invasion as being carried out by "Normans" or the "English".

+It is assumed that the invaders were called English because they came from lands controlled by England and were vassals of the king of England, and not because they were culturally Anglo-Saxon.
+While the leaders and knights were Anglo-Normans, most of the footsoldiers and settlers were probably in fact Anglo-Saxons, and the language they spoke was Middle English, which is evident by the surviving dialects of Fingallian in Dublin and the Yola dialect of Wexford.